 - Multiple, competing CTA buttons (See Mike’s Plans, More News, Listen Now, Shop Now, etc.) throughout the content demonstrate a full browsing experience.

 - Social media links enable visitors to bounce from the page without any conversion.

 - A footer menu provides additional external links allowing prospects to leave without converting.

-Tell the same story from ad to post-click experience
+Tell the same story from ad to post-click landing page

-Let the Bloomberg example above be your inspiration to start connecting each of your pre- and post-click experiences.
+Let the Bloomberg example above be your inspiration to start connecting each of your pre- and post-click landing pages.
 Then request an Instapage Enterprise Demo today to see how you can create dedicated post-click landing pages at scale for each of your segmented audiences.